EduardoZepeda/coffee-bytes-hugo/content/posts/python/best-source-to-learn-python/index.en.md

 ## The Best books to learn Python

-I used these resources to learn Python, so I am familiar with them and can heartily recommend them to you.
+I used these curated resources to learn Python, most of them are books, since I read them, I can heartily recommend them to you.
 If this little guide can help you to not get lost in the sea of options out there I'll be thrilled to share my experience learning Python with you.

 {{< styles >}}